Controlling Impala Resource Usage

 You can restrict the amount of memory Impala reserves during query execution by specifying the -mem_limit option for the impalad daemon.
 See Modifying Impala Startup Options for details.
 This limit applies only to the memory that is directly consumed by queries; Impala reserves additional memory at startup, for example to hold cached metadata.

 For production deployment, Cloudera recommends that you implement resource isolation using mechanisms such as cgroups, which you can configure using Cloudera Manager.
-For details, see Managing Clusters with Cloudera Manager.
+For details, see the Static Resource Pools in the Cloudera Manager documentation.

 When you use Impala in combination with CDH 5, you can use the YARN resource management framework in combination with the Llama service, as explained in Integrated Resource Management with YARN.